-Criminals may use social networks to connect with potential victims.
-This section discusses some of the typical scams and devices used to defraud consumers on social networks.
+Criminals frequently use social networks to connect with potential victims.
+This section discusses some of the typical scams and methods used to defraud consumers on social networks.
 Fraud may involve more than one of the techniques described below.
-Some types of fraud may not be described here.

-Identity thieves use an individual’s personal information to pretend to be them – often for financial gain.
-The information users post about themselves on social networks may make it possible for an identity thief to gather enough information to steal an identity.
-In 2009, researchers at Carnegie University Mellon published a study showing that it is possible to predict most and sometimes all of an individual’s 9-digit Social Security number using information gleaned from social networks and online databases.
+Identity thieves often turn to social networks to gather information about potential victims, who all too frequently volunteer enough information in public posts to allow a criminal to impersonate them online.
+In 2009, for example, researchers at Carnegie University Mellon published a study showing that it is possible to predict most and sometimes all of an individual’s 9-digit Social Security number using information gleaned from social networks and online databases.

 Information often targeted by identity thieves includes:

-- Access to the user’s computer without his or her consent (for example, through malware)
+- Access to the user’s device without their consent (for example, through malware)

 Some fraud techniques to watch out for include: